mmmorris1975/aws-runas/docs/iam_config.md

 location of the file on the system.

 This file needs to contain at least 1 section, identified by the `[default]` section heading.
-This will contain the access and secret key values used to with requests to AWS.
+This will contain the access and secret key values used with requests to AWS.
 These credentials will be used for any profile in the configuration file which sets `source_profile = default`, or any other case where there are not other credentials available.

 ```text